IntentArchitect/Docs/articles/whats-new/2023/10/index.md

 ### CRUD Update Command consumption convenience

-When Controller parameters match with Update Command fields, we've made consuming these endpoints easier.
-Now, you don't need to populate the fields on the Command that are already populated via a Route parameter.
+When API Controller parameters match with Command/Query fields, we've made consuming these endpoints easier.
+Now, you don't need to populate the fields on the Command/Query objects that are already populated via a Route parameter.

 Previously you had to specify the Id for an Update Command via the Route parameter and the Command itself.
-Now if you have a parameter being specified elsewhere (e.g. Url Route) is found, it will prefer that as the source.
-Note the specifying the `Id` property in the Command will still be accepted so it needs to be the same as the Route Parameter value.
+Now if you have a parameter being specified elsewhere (e.g. Url Route), it will prefer that as the source.

 ```csharp
 [HttpPut("api/person/{id}")]